wn-doolittle/caliper-spec/caliper.md

 As an example, the [Forum Profile](#forumProfile) models a set of activities associated with online discussions involving instructors and learners.
 The profile currently includes a [ForumEvent](#forumEvent), [MessageEvent](#messageEvent), [NavigationEvent](#navigationEvent), [ThreadEvent](#threadEvent) and [ViewEvent](#viewEvent).
 An action sequence mediated by the [Forum Profile](#forumProfile) might involve a learner navigating to a forum, subscribing to it, viewing a thread, posting a message in reply to an earlier post and then marking the message as read.

 Extending Caliper's information model involves designing a new metric profile or enhancing an existing one.
 Implementors are free to implement only those Caliper metric profiles as are necessary to model a learning domain.
 A video platform provider may decide that only the [Assignable Profile](#assignableProfile), [Media Profile](#mediaProfile) and [Session Profile](#sessionProfile) are relevant to its needs while developers instrumenting an assessment engine would most likely implement the [Assessment Profile](#annotationProfile), [Assignable Profile](#assignableProfile), [Grading Profile](#gradingProfile) and [Session Profile](#sessionProfile).

+**Should mention that we encourage implementors to design their own custom profiles**

 The following metric profiles are currently available and are summarized individually below: